We want a more beautiful world for more people

 - Networks around the world too often masquerade affiliation as cooperation.

 - Those on the front lines of social good are hemmed in by funding constraints, stymied by risk, stretched thin by competing demands and weighed down by unnecessary bureaucracy.

 - Many who proclaim collaboration to be the new leadership move forward with strategies and structures that hinder rather than promote shared consequences and prosperity.

 The power of the intangible

 Stemming from the work of Sharon Chang, future architecture applies a new, disciplined approach to the design of better futures.
-It zeroes in on intangible forms — trust, language and sentiment, among others — to provide pathways to more comprehensive and nuanced impact.
+It zeroes in on intangible forms — trust, sentiment, and power dynamics, among others — to provide pathways to more comprehensive and nuanced impact.
 By transcending a dominant culture that often ignores or dismisses the power of the intangible, future architecture creates the conditions necessary for humanity to thrive.